robertiansweetman/Packer/README.md

 * Vagrant Up the fake communicator box and comment out the stuff I need to re-use
     * MUST REMOVE VirtualBox specific settings FIRST before I do this!!
 * Begin another repo for Vagrant images or at least the json files for Vagrant
+* Definitely consider using JSON files for config!!
+See Greg's examples in Slack chat